lmorchard/fireriver/README.md

 * Fireriver will use Live Bookmarks in this folder to build a [River of News][] page.
 You can view it by clicking the blue feed icon in the add-on bar.

+* The space bar can be your main tool for paddling down the river.
+    * If you have a mouse with a scroll wheel, that's great.
+    * The page down key works too, if you have it.
+But, it's tiny.
+    * Shift-space lets you back-paddle if you need to.

 * You can add and remove Live Bookmarks in this folder like any other bookmark folder.
 The changes will be reflected in the river of news display.